yosua789/testing-sast-devsecops/README.md

       - 50001:8000
 ```

-after change the path to mouthing, u can run
+after change the path to mouthing, u can run, before u run this project make sure to check .env

 ```bash
 sudo docker-compose up --build